ntemposd/my-website/content/docs/leisure/borderhack/index.md

 ---
 title: "BorderHACK"
 description: "a 3-day hackathon for projects that will assist refugees on their journey, and a smooth transition into their new homes."
-lead: "In October 2015 we decided that we could no longer turn a blind eye to the ongoing refugee crisis.
-That's why we built BorderHACK (borderhack.org) - A hackathon that helped local techies to built solutions for those who were coming in."
+lead: "In October 2015 we decided that we could no longer turn a blind eye to the ongoing refugee crisis."
 date: 2020-11-12T15:22:20+01:00
 lastmod: 2020-11-12T15:22:20+01:00
 draft: false